The OA: Cancellation and fan response

 On August 5, 2019, despite the generally positive reception to the show, Netflix canceled the series after two seasons, leaving the show with a cliffhanger ending.
 Marling wrote that she and Batmanglij were "deeply sad" that they would not be able to finish the show.
 Fans responded with a #SaveTheOA and #TheOAisReal campaign on Twitter, a Change.org petition, and by posting video of themselves performing The Movements from the show.
 Additionally, the OA fan base raised funds for a digital billboard in Times Square.
 Marling wrote that she was moved by the fan support.
 One fan went on a hunger strike outside Netflix's Los Angeles Headquarters to protest for the show's return; Marling and Batmanglij visited her and offered her food and water.
 Some fans online put forward a theory that the cancellation announcement was just a meta publicity stunt.
 Prominent creators of other television series also expressed their love for The OA, including Shonda Rhimes, Sam Esmail and Alex Kurtzman.
+On June 13, 2025, during an appearance on Live with Kelly and Mark, Jason Isaacs stated that The OA "is not over" and shared that he, Batmanglij, and Marling had agreed to do "whatever it takes" to bring the series back.

 Reception

 Critical response

-In 2021, The OA was named the seventh best TV show of all time by Empire.
+In 2021, The OA was named the ninth best TV show of all time by Empire.
 BBC listed it as one of the 100 greatest TV series of the 21st century at number 88.
 The series was also listed by several publications as one of the best TV shows of the 2010s.
 NME named it the 20th best TV show of the decade, while Wired listed it as the sixth best.
 Collider also included the series on its unranked "60 Best TV Shows of the Decade" list.